nbannayi/AoC2021/README.md

 # AoC2021

 Advent of Code 2021 solutions used to practice and (hopefully) improve my F#.
+In particular I am trying to do use a DDD approach wherever practical in the solutions.